+Marsala has more to offer and deservedly should be on everyone’s “must-see in Sicily” list.
 Besides the famous winery, you should visit the ancient salt ponds (which are most beautiful at sunset!) and stroll in the old, covered with cobblestones, part of the city.
-You will not go wrong if you finish the evening with a delicious local ice cream (gelato) as the local people do.
+You will not go wrong if you finish the evening with delicious local ice cream (gelato) as the local people do.

 You can try it in the bakery of Maria Grammatiko in the village.
 Don’t worry; you just need to ask the locals where to find her pasticceria.
 Everyone knows Maria and her delicious pastries.
 For decades she prepares many of the sweet temptations in the shop.
 The village itself is situated at a peak above the city of Trapani in the eponymous region and reveals a magnificent view of the bay.

 Palermo is the largest city in Sicily and it’s its official capital.
 It’s known as a dangerous city because it is also the centre of the operation of Cosa Nostra, internationally known as the Mafia.